We’re going to talk about something hard today: preventing child sexual abuse.

 Not easy, I know.
 And it’s not a “once and done” deal when it comes to talking to our children about bodily safety.
 And it triggers our own stuff, including our sexual history.
 But I am here to tell you that it’s possible to help our children stay safe – at any age.
 AND not only is it possible, it’s necessary we as the adults in their lives do what we can to help our children.
 From toddlers to college-aged children, there’s so much you can do to help your child develop good body awareness, know that their body is to be regarded, and to be safe.

-If keeping our children safe and creating a world that regards children interests you, I would highly recommend registering for my 30-day course, Regarding Our Children.
+If keeping our children safe and creating a world that regards children interests you, I would highly recommend taking my new online, on-demand course, Regarding Our Children.

 EVERY SINGLE audio lesson you’ll receive are about helping your child to thrive, to feel good about themselves, to honor the integrity of their personhood and bodies, and set them up to leaders of their own lives.
 It’s ALL about the power of regard and powerful ways we can nourish their inner sense of self and resilience.
 If you choose, we’ll also have a private Facebook group where you can share and support one another.

 I am all about creating a more compassionate world.
 I am investing in our future by supporting parents, coaches, family members, and mentors today to parent and teach with presence, regard, and compassion in order for our children to thrive now AND in the future.